reneghosh/reneghosh.github.io/_articles/sequencersynth.md

 - `>` and `<` are the up-octave and down-octave operators that affect all following notes,
 - `*` is a rest,
 - `-` prolongs the preceding note by one step,
-- `/` ends the score for the current voice and starts a new voice.
+- `/` ends the current voice and starts a new voice.

 I need to translate the score into lists of pitch and duration.
 Here's the function to do so: